ryeash/doctor/README.md

     }

     @EventListener
+    @Async("async-event")
-    @Async // when a compatible message is published, this method will be called in a background thread public void asyncListener(Object message) {
+    // when a compatible message is published, this method will be called in a background thread
+    // from the executor service named 'async-event' public void asyncListener(Object message) {
         ...
     }